gulammohiuddin089/Gulam.portfolio.io/README.md

 # Gulam Mohiuddin Khan

 *Aspiring data scientist with a strong foundation in statistical analysis, machine learning, and data visualization.
 Proficient in Python and SQL, with hands-on experience in developing predictive models, conducting EDA, and deploying machine learning solutions.
-I possess strong problem-solving abilities and a passion for continuous learning and professional growth.
+I possess strong problem-solving abilities and a passion for continuous learning and professional growth*.

 # Education
 **B.Tech. in Civil Engineering**